Welfare benefits are of extreme importance - especially to the older members of our community.

 Advice NI can provide contact details for our members in your area to seek free, confidential advice on benefits.

-The Social Security Agency can also aid with Benefit enquiries.
-The Benefit Enquiry Line provides general information and advice on a full range of benefits to access this service call Freephone - 0800 220 674 Text number: Minicom - 028 9031 1092 (for deaf and hard of hearing users only.
+The Benefit Enquiry Line provides general information and advice on a full range of benefits to access this service call:

 Social Security Agency also have a Unclaimed Benefits Helpline available in Northern Ireland, to access this service call 0800 232 1271.
 You can also seek advice from staff in your local Social Security Office.